 Mg citrate is ideal if you require a gentle laxative effect and it can be taken orally in powder or tablet/capsule form.
 Many who are Mg deficient, suffer with constipation.
 The powder form allows you to adjust your doses very accurately to suit you.
 It is also very useful for child constipation as it is completely tasteless and can be put into drinks or soups etc..

 If you don’t want a laxative effect then go for Mg chloride (MgCl2).
 This compound is totally bio-available and is by far the best supplement IMHO.
 (ReMag produced by Dr Carolyn Dean is MgCl2).
 Ionic Mg is also MgCl2.
 It can be used topically too.
 It is easily absorbed through the skin and those with a sensitive stomach will appreciate this form of Mg supplement.
-It is ideal for those who don’t like the taste, which can be easily disguised with a drop of cordial by the way.
+For those who don’t like the taste, it can be easily disguised with a drop of cordial.